superfaceai/cli/CONTRIBUTION_GUIDE.md

 5. Submit a **Pull Request** so that we can review your changes

 **NOTE: Be sure to merge the latest from "upstream" before making a pull request.**

+**NOTE: Please open an issue first if you want to make larger changes**

 ### Contribute by reporting bugs